iankhor/forex/README.md

 1. The definition of a "5 minute average" is based on a simple moving average calculation where we take an average of the rates for the last 5 minutes/300 seconds at every second of streamed data received.
 2. Streaming data comes in sequentially

+## Other Notes

+1. Utility functions to "simulate" the flow of data is not tested as its just for demonstration purposes (ie: src/lib/utils.ts)

 ## TODO

 - read streams of different currency pairs which comes in at the same time, maybe a class to keep track of what has came in ?